ajitagupta/student-management-system/README.md

 # Student Management System
 This is a starter student CRUD API project with JDBC connection to a MySQL 8.0 database.
 You can open it directly in an IDE like Eclipse.
 You will also have to run `sql.sql` in a SQL client like MySQL Workbench to have a database set up.
 The connection is built from within the code.
-So, in all
+So, in all:
 1) Download [Eclipse](https://www.eclipse.org/downloads/)
 2) Download a SQL client like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
 3) Run sql.sql